pruthvi99/reservation-api/readMe.md

      }
      ```
    - Use the JWT token as the Authorization Bearer {your_token} header for all reservation routes.

+8. There is a "insomnia-exports" folder in the root, It can be imported into Insomnia or Postman for the REST Collection.

-8. Finally you are resy to explore other routes.
+9. Finally you are ready to explore other routes.

 ## Endpoints details: